 During, or at the end of, the trapping season, trappers have a multitude of options through which to sell their pelts.
 These options include (but are not limited to):

 The transfer of custody of wild fur starts once the trappers choose where to sell their fur.
 Trappers are required by law to provide the seller with their contact information, trapping license number, as well as a log of the number of species being sold.
 Once the sale takes place, this documentation will be associated with each pelt throughout the supply chain until reaching the auction house or pelt dealer.

 Wild fur trappers who choose to send their furs to the auction houses do so on a consignment basis.
 Before sorting and grading, each wild fur pelt is identified with a bar-coded ticket that can be traced back to the individual trapper or source from which the pelts came and, once sold, forwarded to the fur purchaser.

 These records and databases are maintained and updated regularly and allow the auction houses to:

-- Keep track of the origin of the fur and its status in the auction process Ensure the sale of fur is properly invoiced
+Keep track of the origin of the fur and its status in the auction process and ensure the sale of fur is properly invoiced.

 This ensures that each trapper is fully compensated for the furs that he or she has provided, once they have been sold.